draeger-lab/refinegems/README.md

 You should be all set now.

+Note: If you use python 3.8 it everything should work, just edit the `Pipfile` entry to `python_version = "3.8"` before running `pipenv install`.

 ### Further Dependencies

 If you want to use the SBO terms annotation part you will need to install PostgreSQL to your machine.